YueLin301/yuelin301.github.io/_posts/2023-06-17-TCS-Basics.md

 6. Machine learning

 > This note is basically a compilation of information from Wikipedia. 😂
-> And currently I mainly focus on computational complexity theory.
+> And currently I mainly focus on the computational complexity theory.
 {: .prompt-info }